Missouri lawmakers return to work amid coronavirus pandemic

 Missouri lawmakers return to work amid coronavirus pandemicNew

-COLUMBIA, Mo.
+JEFFERSON CITY, Mo.
 (AP) — Missouri lawmakers are heading back to the Capitol for the start of what’s guaranteed to be an unusual session amid the coronavirus pandemic.
 The roughly five-month annual legislative session begins Wednesday.
 Some precautions will be in place to avoid spreading COVID-19.
 House and Senate administrative staff must wear face masks, for example.
 Lawmakers are strongly encouraged to wear masks, but it’s not required.
+Most Democratic lawmakers wore masks.
+Not all Republicans did.
 The Capitol is still open to the public.
-Visitors will have their temperatures taken and be questioned about possible infection.
-Public seating will be limited in committee hearings to avoid crowding.
-Hearings will be streamed online.
+Live audio and video streaming is available for committee hearings and floor sessions.